Dalmatian traditional food – top recipes to try / Fish menu

 Mix gently without making bubbles eggs, sugar, vanilla sugar, lemon and orange peel, rum, and at the end pour the milk.
 You can do it also on the lowest mixer speed.

-Serving: serve with whipped cream or vanilla ice-cream and a cup of coffee with friends J
+Serve with whipped cream or vanilla ice-cream and a cup of coffee with friends

 Note: the baking will depend upon the oven, so the baking time can be little longer or shorter.